ericgj/field-notes-data-sends/content/text/01_summary.md

-All of the identifying fields on a data send, with the possible exception of the Data Manager, are also present in the Programming Requests system [another system which manages an earlier stage in the data pipeline].
+All of the identifying fields on a data send, with the possible exception of the Data Manager, are also present in the Programming Requests system (another system which manages an earlier stage in the data pipeline).

+---

+<a name="note1"></a>
+[1] This is the process in the Philadelphia office, need to find out how other offices do it.

+<a name="note2"></a>
+[2] Yes they do actually call it that, waterfall is alive and bubbling along in the pharma industry.